-2. Confidential Disclosure: Despite the University's strong interest in having persons report complaints of sexual misconduct, the University realizes that not everyone is prepared to make an official report to the University.
+- 2. Confidential Disclosure: Despite the University's strong interest in having persons report complaints of sexual misconduct, the University realizes that not everyone is prepared to make an official report to the University.
 You can seek help from certain resources that are not required to tell anyone else your private, personally identifiable information unless there is cause for fear for your safety or the safety of others.
 If a person desires that details of the incident be kept confidential, they should speak with a counselor, clergy (e.g., the Campus Chaplain) or other professional provider who by law can maintain confidentiality.
-Such professionals generally are not required to report personally identifiable information (e.g., criminal charges), generally no further action will be taken unless the professional who receives the concern believes there is an imminent threat to the survivor or others.
-Persons who disclose incidents of sexual misconduct to have that person report the misconduct to the University and request interim measures required by Title IX, or request discretionary support measures from the University without reporting the nature of the conduct.

-3. Requests via a Counselor, Clergy or other Provider: A survivor may have his/her counselor, clergy or other professional provider who can maintain confidentiality request interim measures from the University on the survivor's behalf.
+Such professionals generally are not required to report personally identifiable information given in confidence unless given permission.
+If the person chooses not to pursue a judicial process option (e.g., criminal charges), generally no further action will be taken unless the professional who receives the concern believes there is an imminent threat to the survivor or others.
+Persons who disclose incidents of sexual misconduct to counselors, clergy or other professional providers who can maintain confidentiality should discuss whether to have that person report the misconduct to the University and request interim measures required by Title IX, or request discretionary support measures from the University without reporting the nature of the conduct. - 3.
+Requests via a Counselor, Clergy or other Provider: A survivor may have his/her counselor, clergy or other professional provider who can maintain confidentiality request interim measures from the University on the survivor's behalf.
 The request may trigger the University's obligation to investigate.
-To the extent a counselor, clergy or other professional provider who can maintain confidentiality makes a disclosure but, consistent with the survivor's wishes, asks the University not to investigate or otherwise notify the accused of the report, the Title IX Coordinator or Deputy Coordinator will consider whether he/she can honor the request while still providing a safe and nondiscriminatory environment for all students, faculty and staff, and to take interim measures to protect the survivor as needed.

-D. Confidentiality Reports and personal information will be kept as confidential as possible to the extent the law allows and to the extent confidentiality is consistent with the University's need to protect the safety of the University community.
+To the extent a counselor, clergy or other professional provider who can maintain confidentiality makes a disclosure but, consistent with the survivor's wishes, asks the University not to investigate or otherwise notify the accused of the report, the Title IX Coordinator or Deputy Coordinator will consider whether he/she can honor the request while still providing a safe and nondiscriminatory environment for all students, faculty and staff, and to take interim measures to protect the survivor as needed. - D. Confidentiality Reports and personal information will be kept as confidential as possible to the extent the law allows and to the extent confidentiality is consistent with the University's need to protect the safety of the University community.
 Requests for confidentiality will be evaluated by the Title IX Coordinator or Deputy Coordinator assigned to the report.
 Complete confidentiality cannot be promised as the University will need to thoroughly investigate the case, and may need to share some information with relevant administrators of the University in order to further protect and prevent incidents.
 Reports to law enforcement may be shared with the University's Title IX Coordinator or Deputy Coordinator.
 The University may be required by law to publish non-identifying information in campus crime statistics.